DK-Develops/Shape-Area-Calc-Python/README.md

-Programmed a Shape Area Calculator with options for 4 different shapes (Square, Rectangle, Circle, Triangle)
+Programmed a simple Shape Area Calculator with options for 4 different shapes (Square, Rectangle, Circle, Triangle).
+Looking to add more shapes for practice.